gatsbyjs/gatsby/docs/docs/glossary.md

 ### Hosting

 A hosting provider keeps a copy of your website or app and makes it accessible to [the public](#public).
+[Common hosting providers for Gatsby](/docs/deploying-and-hosting/) projects include Netlify, AWS, S3, Surge, Heroku, and more.

 ### HTML

 A markup language that every web browser is able to understand.
 It stands for HyperText Markup Language.
-HTML gives your web content a universal informational structure, defining things like headings, paragraphs, and more.
+[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) gives your web content a universal informational structure, defining things like headings, paragraphs, and more.
+It is also key to providing an accessible website.

 ### Headless CMS

-A [CMS](#cms) that only handles the [back-end](#back-end) content management instead of handling both the back-end and [front-end](#frontend).
+A [CMS](#cms) that only handles the [back-end](#back-end) content management instead of handling both the back-end and [front-end](#front-end).
+This type of setup is also referred to as [Decoupled](#decoupled).

 ### Hydration